friendlyreminderapp/friendly-reminder-legal/terms-and-conditions.md

 We may suspend or terminate your access to the app if you violate these Terms.

 7. Governing Law
-These Terms are governed by the laws of [Insert Country/State], without regard to conflict of laws.
+These Terms are governed by the laws of California, US, without regard to conflict of laws.

 8. Contact Us
 If you have questions about these Terms, please contact us at: